Downtown Master Plan Concept

 What’s the Vision for Downtown Gresham?

-Downtown Gresham is a walkable neighborhood that stitches together the historic main street and the transit center; that features various scales of activated public open spaces, has a variety of housing options, and supports entertainment, community-focused commercial, and the entrepreneurial spirit.
+Downtown Gresham is a walkable neighborhood that stitches together the historic main street and the transit centers; that features various scales of activated public open spaces, has a variety of housing options, and supports entertainment, community-focused commercial, and the entrepreneurial spirit.

 Draft Downtown Conceptual Framework Plan